 Today there are four municipalities (Västerås, Uppsala, Örebro, Huddinge) that are into operation and update the NCIM with cadastral information using the UI2000.
-Updating of the NCIM concerns at the moment data related to the properties and information concerning easements.
-The municipality of Uppsala has been assigned as a pilot project to update the NCIM with information concerning easements and our aim is that it will be into operation by the end of 2006.
+Unfortunately the updating of the NCIM concerns at the moment only data related to the properties.
+Some work is at the time under progress at the NLS in order to adjust our system to receive information concerning easements.
+The municipality of Uppsala has been assigned as a pilot project to update the NCIM with information concerning easements and our aim is that it will be into operation by June 2006.

 The work is divided into different stages and after each stage the results are presented for local authorities, system developers and other interested parties.
 In that way we can start activities in other local authorities before the work is completely done in those that are already into operation.
-One way of spreading the results is by our homepage www.lantmateriet.se/bryggan The information is until now only presented in Swedish but we plan to give some information in English during this year (2006).
+One way of spreading the results is by our homepage www.malbild2000.lm.se The information is until now only presented in Swedish but we plan to give some information in English during this year (2006).